-Drug Interaction and Instructions Summary:
+Drug Interaction and Instructions Summary

-- You are not eligible for this study if you take any form of nitrates (nitroglycerin, isosorbide mononitrate (Imdur), isosorbide dinitrate (Isordil, Dilatrate). - You must not take medications for erectile dysfunction, such as sildenafil (Viagra), tadalafil (Cialis), or vardenafil (Levitra) for 7 days before starting the study and for 7 days after the study is complete.
-This is to avoid any a dangerous drop in your blood pressure. - Do not use mouthwash during the study. - We will go over information regarding which foods to avoid during the study. - Please let us know if you are started on antibiotics for any reason during the study.
+- You are not eligible for this study if you take any form of nitrates (nitroglycerin, isosorbide mononitrate, isosorbide dinitrate). - You must not take medications for erectile dysfunction, such as sildenafil (Viagra), tadalafil (Cialis), or vardenafil (Levitra) for 7 days before starting the study and for 7 days after the study is complete.
+This is to avoid any a dangerous drop in your blood pressure. - Do not use mouthwash during the study. - Our study team member(s) will give you information regarding which foods to avoid during the study. - Please let us know if you are started on antibiotics for any reason during the study.